ixofoundation/genesis/README_SYNC_METHODS.md

 - If you need speed - Use State Sync.
 - If you need security - Use Full Sync.
 - If you need a balance - Use Snapshot Sync.

+## Support

+Remember to join the [IXO Discord](https://discord.gg/ixo) for community support and updates.
+The [IXO Telegram group](https://t.me/ixonetwork) is also very responsive.